Graduated Response Early Years

 EP Telephone helpline

-An Educational Psychologist (EPs) from each area team will be available to consult about children or broader practice issues every Wednesday afternoon of the week during term time.
+Educational Psychologists (EPs) from each area team will be available to consult about children or broader practice issues every Wednesday afternoon of the week during term time.
 EPs will focus on problem-solving, providing information and signposting as appropriate.
 This is not a formal means of referring an individual child to an EP and consultations about children will be anonymous.

 Information EPs will record for administrative purposes will include: